Philippines CR1 and IR1 Spouse Visa Guide

 When USCIS is satisfied with your application, they "approve", at least as far as they are concerned, then hand your case over to the NVC, based in New Hampshire.

-While your case is at NVC, two fees are paid, the visa application fee and the
+While your case is at NVC, two fees are paid, the visa application fee and the affidavit of support fee.

 Then we gather and submit to NVC various civil documents and evidence that they require